haideralirajput/Custom-Checkout-Field/README.md

    - During checkout, customers will see a delivery instruction field.
    - Invalid inputs will trigger an error message until the instructions meet the set criteria.

-4. **Monitor Performance**:
-   View validation statistics and adjust rules as needed from the app's dashboard.

 ## Contributing